borntofrappe/borntofrappe/src/blog/a-most-feeble-svelte-app.md

 }
 ```

-A basic script also helps to have Vite serve the the project with one short `npm` directive.
+A basic script also helps to have Vite serve the project with one short `npm` directive.

 ```json
 {